Hazardous Waste Cleanup:Tecumseh Products Company Facility - Tecumseh, Michigan

 - Site Responsibility

 A Phase II investigation was done by an interested buyer in January 2009.
 Volatile Organic CompoundVolatile Organic CompoundA VOC is one of a group of carbon-containing compounds that evaporate readily at room temperature.
 Examples of VOCs include trichloroethane; trichloroethylene; and BTEX.
 These contaminants typically are generated from metal degreasing, printed circuit board cleaning, gasoline, and wood preserving processes. contamination was discovered onsite in soil and shallow groundwater.
-Exceedances of VOCs and metals were found in soil and groundwater.
+Exceedances of VOCs contamination was discovered onsite in soil and shallow groundwater.
 In March 2009, TPC sampled the groundwater at surrounding properties.
-It was determined that contaminated groundwater was drifting offsite.
-TPC notified the Michigan Department of Environmental Quality and residents within the plumeplumeA concentration of contaminants in air, soil, or water usually extending from a distinct source. migrationmigrationAs used in the Superfund program, the movement of a contaminant; actual or potential migration is one measure of the dangers created by a contaminant. field and facilitated connection to municipal water where needed in April 2009.
+It was determined that contaminated groundwater was moving offsite.
+TPC notified the Michigan Department of Environmental Quality and residents within the plumeplumeA concentration of contaminants in air, soil, or water usually extending from a distinct source. migrationmigrationAs used in the Superfund program, the movement of a contaminant; actual or potential migration is one measure of the dangers created by a contaminant. and facilitated connection to municipal water where needed in April 2009.
 The site was referred by MDEQ to EPA in May 2009.
 EPA Region 5 immediately began working with EPA Headquarters to add TPC to the Government Performance and Results Act 2020 Baseline.
 EPA entered into an Administrative Order of Consent with TPC March 2010.
 TPC sold the facility in 2010, but remains the legally responsible party for cleanup.
+The property was sold again most-recently in 2016.

 Soil Gas Interim Remedies – A soil vapor extraction system was installed in the northern portion of the site in spring/summer 2012.
 This system prevents